Templic/website-whales-79-20250502-337PM-test/README.md

 6. **Security:** Follow security best practices outlined in the security documentation
 7. **Dependency Management:** Regularly update dependencies using the provided scripts

+### Performance Best Practices

+1. **Virtualization:** Use VirtualizedList for rendering large datasets
+2. **Image Optimization:** Use OptimizedImage for all image content
+3. **Lazy Loading:** Implement LazyLoad for components not needed on initial render
+4. **Memoization:** Use React.memo, useMemo, and useCallback appropriately
+5. **Memory Management:** Include useMemoryLeakDetection in complex components
+6. **Animation:** Use requestAnimationFrame and the animation batching utilities
+7. **Performance Monitoring:** Implement PerformanceProfiler for critical components
+8. **Code Splitting:** Use dynamic imports for routes and large components

 ## Agentic Development

 The project leverages Replit's Agentic vibe-coding approach for enhanced development: